jfraboni/magic-eight-ball/README.md

     fs = require('fs')
     ;
 ```
 Prompt and fs are modules, that is, libraries of code that provide some special functionality that we can reuse.
-Think of including modules like assemblying the parts of a car, we need some headlights, an engine, a battery, wheels, etc, but someone else has constructed them for us, and in this case, prompt allows us to prompt the user for input, and fs, which means "file system", allows us to read and write to files on the computer.
+Think of including modules like assembling the parts of a car, we need some headlights, an engine, a battery, wheels, etc, but someone else has constructed them for us, and in this case, prompt allows us to prompt the user for input, and fs, which means "file system", allows us to read and write to files on the computer.
 Each module exposes a public API that provides some functionality, like prompting the user - we don't have to know how the prompt module works on the inside, just like we don't have to know how a battery works on the inside to hook it up to a car and make use of it.

 To use modules, we state they are required by calling the node require method, like so, `var myModuleInstance = require('my-module')`, which takes a string representing the module and returns the instance of the module.